Solaire · May 19, 2026

 - Stackable: yes, with provincial incentives

 On a $250,000 project, the 30% federal credit represents $75,000 recovered directly.
-This is not a tax deduction — it is a real cash reimbursement.
-This credit is fully stackable with the Hydro-Québec program, which is a significant advantage.
+This is not a deduction.
+It's a real cash reimbursement, and it stacks fully with the Hydro-Québec program.

-In addition to the tax credit, businesses can claim 100% depreciation in the first year on eligible solar equipment (Classes 43.1 and 43.2 of the Income Tax Act).
-This creates an immediate and substantial tax shield, particularly valuable for profitable businesses looking to reduce their tax burden in the year of the project.
+Businesses can also claim 100% depreciation in the first year on eligible solar equipment (Classes 43.1 and 43.2 of the Income Tax Act).
+That creates an immediate tax shield, particularly useful for profitable businesses looking to reduce their tax burden in the year of the project.

-For a business with an effective tax rate of 20%, writing off $250,000 in equipment in a single year generates a tax saving of approximately $50,000 in the current fiscal year — on top of the 30% federal credit.
+For a business with an effective tax rate of 20%, writing off $250,000 in equipment in a single year generates a tax saving of roughly $50,000 in the current fiscal year, on top of the 30% federal credit.

 Net metering: turning your roof into a revenue-generating asset

-Alongside the grants, Hydro-Québec offers net metering: electricity your panels produce but do not consume is fed back into the grid, and you accumulate kilowatt-hour credits that can be used during periods of lower production (nights, cloudy winter days).
+Hydro-Québec also offers net metering.
+Electricity your panels produce but don't consume is fed back into the grid, and you accumulate kilowatt-hour credits that can be used during periods of lower production (nights, cloudy winter days).

 With the new 1 MW cap per account, large-scale commercial and industrial installations can now take full advantage of this mechanism.